Colin-Whelan/Colin-Whelan.github.io/_posts/2022-10-03-organic-shapes.md

 ### Basic Shapes

-Design shapes using the 8 point full control tool from 9elements then copy and paste the values into [my VML pather tool](https://vml-pather.glitch.me/).
+Design shapes using the 8 point full control tool from 9elements then copy and paste the values into [my VML pather tool](https://vml-pather.glitch.me/){:target="_blank"}{:rel="noopener noreferrer"}.

 HTML